Trump's positive COVID-19 test throws markets pre-election curveball

-LONDON (Reuters) - Investors, already skittish ahead of U.S elections in November, now have another thing to worry about: the president’s health.
+LONDON/NEW YORK (Reuters) - Investors already skittish ahead of U.S. elections in November now have another thing to worry about: the president’s health.

-President Donald Trump’s COVID-19 diagnosis triggered a sell-off in stocks and oil as investors moved away from risk assets on Friday.
+Donald Trump’s COVID-19 diagnosis triggered a drop in oil prices and an initial selloff in stocks on Friday.

-“The president of the United States has got a disease which kills people.
-People are de-risking because of that,” said Chris Weston, head of research at brokerage Pepperstone Group in Melbourne.
+U.S. equities were still volatile on Friday but had cut some of their losses in afternoon trade as investors digested that news and the prospect that lawmakers would agree on a long-awaited fiscal spending bill before the election.

-But where investors go from here depends, to a large degree, on how Trump copes with a disease which has killed more than a million people around the world.
+Where investors go from here could rest on how Trump copes with a disease that has killed more than a million people around the world.

 “This is a new uncertainty in a world which is mixed-up already, which is not the best,” said Chris Bailey, a European strategist at Raymond James.

-Major U.S. stock indexes fell in early trading, with the benchmark S&P 500 .SPX off 0.8% and the tech-heavy Nasdaq .IXIC down 1.1%, paring steeper initial losses.
-Oil prices fell 5%.
+In the U.S., the benchmark S&P 500 stock index .SPX was down 0.8% while the tech-heavy Nasdaq .IXIC dropped 2%.
+Oil prices fell more than 3%.

-Aside from the Trump news, investors were digesting a jobs report showing U.S. employment growth slowed more than expected in September and back-and-forth negotiations over a U.S. coronavirus relief plan.
+Markets may have also been soothed by news that Trump’s opponent, former vice president Joe Biden, tested negative for the virus after the two men met for their first debate earlier in the week.

-If Trump’s symptoms turn out to be mild and he recovers quickly, markets could stabilize and the Republican president could use the experience to project his image as a fighter in the campaign against Democratic challenger Joe Biden.
+“If you have the two nominees both infected with COVID, that would really throw another huge uncertainty in the election and what happens next,” said Keith Lerner, chief market strategist at Truist/SunTrust Advisory.
+“We’ve never had something like that happen before.”

-But if the 74-year-old gets very sick and has to be hospitalized, as British Prime Minister Boris Johnson was earlier in the year, or the virus spreads to other members of his administration, investors will be alarmed.
+If Trump’s symptoms turn out to be mild and he recovers quickly, the Republican president could use the experience to project his image as a fighter in the campaign against Biden.

-The news prompted investors to prepare for a period of heightened volatility, with most agreed that markets will remain on edge for the foreseeable future.
+But investors might be more alarmed if the 74-year-old gets very sick and has to be hospitalized, as British Prime Minister Boris Johnson was in the spring, or the virus spreads to other members of Trump’s administration.

-Volatility gauges rose, with the widely watched Cboe Volatility Index .VIX up to just over 28 points after the U.S. market opened, from around 27 points on Thursday.
+The news fuelled the sense that investors are headed for a period of heightened volatility, with most agreed that markets will remain on edge for the foreseeable future amid uncertainty over the path of the pandemic as well as the election.

-Although the moves were nowhere as large as seen during the depths of the market mayhem in March, Trump’s news comes at a critical time with only a month left before the U.S. election.
+Volatility gauges rose, with the widely watched Cboe Volatility Index .VIX edging up to about 27.50 points, from around 27 points on Thursday, after rising to nearly 30 points earlier.

-“It’s one more insecurity heading into a tight, contentious election,” said Oliver Pursche, president of Bronson Meadows Capital Management in Fairfield, Connecticut.
+The moves were nowhere as large as during the depths of market mayhem in March but, with only a month left before the election, Trump’s news comes at a critical time.

-In a sign of concerns regarding the impact of Trump's diagnosis on the election, the gap between October VXV0 and November VIX VXX0 futures narrowed.
+In a sign of concerns regarding the political impact of his diagnosis, the gap between October VXV0 and November VIX VXX0 futures narrowed.
 VIX futures reflect volatility expectations in the 30 days following their expiration, so October futures capture sentiment regarding the Nov.
 3 election date.

 In currency markets, implied volatility gauges for the yen over the next month rose to a four-week high of 7.6 vols JPY1MO=, signaling more choppy trading ahead.